stonefl/stonefl.github.io/_posts/2015-02-20-test-markdown.md

 date: '2016-07-13'
 ---

 [Markdown](http://markdowntutorial.com/) is a way to write web content.
-You can write regular Markdown in your post and Jekyll will automatically covert it to a nice webpage.
 Formatting text in Markdown doesn't do anything fancy, like changing font size, color, or type in CSS, instead it only define different formatting elements through putting a few symbols, such as asterisks(`*`) and backticks(`` ` ``) around plaintext to display the plaintext as bold, headers, lists, blocks, etc. Therefore, Markdown is simplier than HTML and CSS to format your web content.
 <!--more-->

 This post lists out some frequently used formatting elements in Markdown.
 It is used as a quick reference to me.